dlorpen/orange-cat/README.md

 ## Installation

-Currently the only way to get orange-cat` is cargo install:
+Currently the only way to get orange-cat is cargo install:

 ```bash
 	cargo install orange-cat
 ```

-You'll need a recent version of rust.
+You'll need a recent version of rust and cargo, which you can get [here](https://www.rust-lang.org/tools/install).

 ## About